Maddiaa0/noir-acir-from-bytes-failure-reproduction/README.md

 If you switch the `>>` operator in `main.nr` to `<<` the test using `acir_from_bytes` will pass.
 The right shift operator does not serialise correctly when being converted into the acir format.

+### To reproduce

+1. `npm` install
+2. A pre-compiled `test.acir` has been included in the `circuits/build` folder.
+If this file does not exist for you or to compile again just run `make comp`.
+3. Run `npx hardhat test`